The biggest revamp in privacy law in more than two decades is set to happen next year, and it is going to be a game changer for many organisations.

 As such, you and your organisation need to start reviewing all collected and processed data, the uses for this data, how the data is being disposed of, and who has access to it.

-You should ensure that you have a legal basis for collecting and processing data that is in accordance to those listed in the General Data Protection Regulation law.
+You should ensure that you have a legal basis for collecting and processing data that is in accordance with those listed in the General Data Protection Regulation law.

 External privacy policies should be revamped and refreshed to provide adequate information to individuals as regards data collection.